edwrodrig/input_to_json/README.md

 ## My use cases

 I'm a back end guy but I can escape to deal with web pages.
-I hate current front-end development technologies, specially javascript, the [Justin Bieber](https://es.wikipedia.org/wiki/Justin_Bieber) of languages. what is consider one of the worst languages now.
+I hate current front-end development technologies, specially javascript, the [Justin Bieber](https://es.wikipedia.org/wiki/Justin_Bieber) of languages.
 But you can escape to it, It's the browser language!
 For me less javascript is better javascript.
  * I don't want to include this big javascript libraries in my code to do simple task that a simple script can handle.
  * I don't want to invest time finding what is the best way to do something in some fancy framework.